Everybody has the right to join a union or not

-If you have experienced discrimination on the basis of trade union activity, our team of Australian workplace lawyers and industrial advocates at Discrimination Claims can help.
+If you have experienced discrimination on the basis of trade union membership or activity, or your choice not to join a union, our team of Australian workplace lawyers and industrial advocates can help.

-IMPORTANT: If you have been dismissed from employment because of your trade union activity, you only have 21 days from the date of your dismissal to lodge a claim, so don’t delay!
+If you are dismissed from employment because of your union membership or activity, or your choice not to join a union, you only have 21-days from the date of dismissal to file a claim, so don’t delay!